serilog/serilog-sinks-opentelemetry/DEVELOPER.md

 - The files for metrics and traces are not necessary and can be removed.

+- Change the visibility of the generated methods and enums from "public" to "internal".
+  These functions should not form part of the sink's public API.

 Ensure that all unit tests pass before checking in the new code.

+Document the version of the OpenTelemetry proto below:

+- Version 0.19.0 (See proto version used in OpenTelemetry Collector builds [here](https://github.com/open-telemetry/opentelemetry-collector/blob/3b62976f35387b150244390e8f8286a820966963/Makefile#L190).)